Mike Vanderjagt: Dallas Cowboys

-In the 1990s and early 2000s, the Dallas Cowboys organization felt they could find placekickers without the need of paying a premium and adversely impacting the salary cap.
-On March 23, 2006, this philosophy ended when the Cowboys signed Vanderjagt to a three-year, $4.5 million contract that included a $2.5 million signing bonus.
+On March 23, 2006, the Cowboys signed Vanderjagt to a three-year, $4.5 million contract that included a $2.5 million signing bonus.

-Vanderjagt suffered a groin injury that kept him out of action for two weeks in preseason.
+Vanderjagt suffered a groin injury that kept him out of action for two weeks in the preseason.
 He returned for the final game against the Minnesota Vikings, but missed two field goals in overtime of 32 and 33 yards (both misses were wide right), forcing the contest to end in a tie.
-Rumors quickly spread that Vanderjagt would be released by the Cowboys before the start of the regular season, after head coach Bill Parcells was quoted saying "I think he has been a good kicker.
+Rumors quickly spread that the Cowboys would release Vanderjagt before the start of the regular season, after head coach Bill Parcells was quoted saying, "I think he has been a good kicker.
 But he keeps telling me that I don't have to worry about him.
 Well, I'm worried about him now."

-However, he remained on the roster, when the team was forced to keep backup kicker Shaun Suisham for the first game of the season against the Jacksonville Jaguars.
-Vanderjagt would appear in each of the Cowboys' subsequent games through Week 12.
+However, he remained on the roster when the team was forced to keep backup kicker Shaun Suisham for the first game of the season against the Jacksonville Jaguars.
+Vanderjagt appeared in each of the Cowboys' subsequent games through Week 12.
 In Week 9, his potential game-winning field goal was blocked by the Washington Redskins as time expired.
-In Week 11 against his former team the Colts, he missed his only two field goal attempts, (both of these misses were also wide right) making it the first time since 2001 since he had done so.
+In Week 11 against his former team, the Colts, he missed his only two field goal attempts (both of these misses were also wide right), making it the first time since 2001 that he had done so.
 The fans were so upset, they booed a commercial he appeared in on stadium monitors.
 After he barely made a 22-yard field goal against Tampa Bay, the Cowboys had seen enough.
 On November 27, he was released and replaced with Martín Gramática.
 During his time with the Cowboys, Vanderjagt made 13 of 18 field goal attempts and was 2-for-5 on field goals from 35 yards or more.

 Toronto Argonauts (second stint)

 On May 31, 2008, the Toronto Argonauts signed Vanderjagt and traded their veteran kicker Noel Prefontaine to the Edmonton Eskimos.
-Vanderjagt claimed he really wanted to return to Toronto and his hometown "regardless of what NFL team called" as he missed the sport, missed the area, and missed his friends and family, which include his wife Janalyn and their 9-year-old son Jay Michael.
+Vanderjagt claimed he really wanted to return to Toronto and his hometown "regardless of what NFL team called" as he missed the sport, missed the area, and missed his friends and family, which include his wife Janalyn and their son Jay Michael.
 He was released by the Argonauts on his request on May 28, 2009.

 NFL career statistics

 Personal life

 Vanderjagt appeared in a Walt Disney film called The Garbage Picking Field Goal Kicking Philadelphia Phenomenon, where he was the stand-in during football scenes for Tony Danza as a placekicker for the Philadelphia Eagles.
-He is a coach for the Medina Mustangs Football Team in Medina, NY.
+He is currently the special teams coach for the Medina Mustangs in Medina, New York.